open-telemetry/semantic-conventions/docs/gen-ai/gen-ai-metrics.md

 This metric is [recommended][MetricRecommended] to report the model server latency in terms of time spent to generate the first token of the response for any model servers which support serving LLMs.

-For example, if a model server which serves LLMs reports latency information, it SHOULD be used.

-If instrumentation cannot obtain this information at a request level and break it down into the buckets mentioned below, then it MUST NOT report this metric.
+It helps measure the time spent in the queue and the prefill phase.
+It is important especially for streaming requests.
+It is calculated at a request level and is reported as a histogram using the buckets mentioned below.

 This metric SHOULD be specified with [ExplicitBucketBoundaries] of [0.001, 0.005, 0.01, 0.02, 0.04, 0.06, 0.08, 0.1, 0.25, 0.5, 0.75, 1.0, 2.5, 5.0, 7.5, 10.0].